aaron-cesaro/defund-dao-v3/README.md

 *Version 0.0.5*

 ## Forewords
-Before reading a single word of this White Paper there is something you have to understand:
+Before reading a single word of this White Paper there is something you need to understand:

 __DeFund is not for people with a "get rich quick" mindset__.